dhpinkdh/dhpinkdh.github.io/_portfolio/salix.md

 ---
 title: Opioid Induced Constipation Poster for Salix
 role: Art Director, Medical Director, Illustrator, Copywriter
-description: This is a patient-friendly poster to help explain how opioids can lead to constipation.
-A bristol stool chart is included in order to help facilitate in-office conversations with their doctor.
-I created the original sketch of the poster layout, wrote and referenced all copy, and created the final artwork.
-I then worked with a graphic desinger who laid out the final design with my direction.
+description: I created the original sketch of the poster layout, wrote and referenced all copy, and created the final artwork.
+I then worked with a graphic designer who laid out the final design with my art direction.
+This is a patient-friendly poster to help explain how opioids may lead to opioid-induced constipation.
+A Bristol stool chart is included in order to help facilitate in-office conversations with their doctor.
 layout: project
 permalink: /portfolio/salix-poster.html
 previous_project: incyte-PV-models.html